spryker/spryker-docs/docs/pbc/all/data-exchange/data-exchange.md

 - You don't have the developer resources to do the coding job upon initial setup.
 - You don't have the developer resources to do the coding job when you need to update mapping or configuration settings.
 - You need a pre-configured mapping and transformation of data for exchange between Spryker and a third-party system so you would have to make minimum adjustments, if needed.
-- For your project, it is important that the data exchange solution allows for the the proper data orchestration like dependency management, error handling and logging, entity mapping, integration variable management, CSV validation, health monitoring, etc.
+- For your project, it is important that the data exchange solution allows for the the proper data orchestration like dependency management, error handling and logging, entity mapping, integration variable management, .CSV file validation, health monitoring, etc.

 With the Spryker Integration Apps, the data exchange process like this: